turingschool-examples/monster_shop_1906/README.md

 - my zip code
 - my email address
 - my preferred password
-- a confirmation field for my password
+- a password_confirmationation field for my password

 When I fill in this form completely,
 And with a unique email address not already in the system